Friday, October 27, 2023

 Storm of Olympus is a book of battles from beginning to end with plenty of gore and death.
 Andrews draws from Greek and Norse mythology to create a lengthy saga involving a secondary goddess, Daphne while incorporating many other facets of Greek mythology.

 The end of the Trojan war has seen the release of the titans from their prison beneath the city of Troy.
 They waste no time in attacking the gods on Mount Olympus, defeating and imprisoning them in Tartarus.
 Their ultimate goal is to take over the world.
-Daphne, now a titan, is the gods only hope of regaining Mount Olympus.
+Daphne, now a titan, is the gods' only hope of regaining Mount Olympus.
 But to do this she must learn to wield her immense powers over sea and sky.
 With the help of Hermes and the mortal, Odysseus, she journeys to Eleusis, the location of a door to the Underworld.
 There, after battles with sea monsters and the god Ares as well as titans, Daphne, with the help of the souls of the Underworld including her beloved brother Alkaios and her friend Theseus, frees the gods.
 Escaping the Underworld takes Daphne and the gods to Lemnos, the site of the resistance's camp and Hephaestus's forge.
-In an attempt to win the battle against the titans, Daphne is initially unsuccessful in enlisting the help of the gods of Asgard, Odin, Thor, Freyja and Loki, despite her reminding the AEsir that should the titans and gods succeed in controlling the Garden of the Hesperides, they will come for other gardens including Yggdrasil.
+In an attempt to win the battle against the titans, Daphne is initially unsuccessful in enlisting the help of the gods of Asgard: Odin, Thor, Freyja and Loki.
+This, despite her reminding the AEsir, that should the titans and gods succeed in controlling the Garden of the Hesperides, they will come for other gardens including Yggdrasil.

 Eventually, Daphne along with Zeus and the other Olympians, their mortal and centaur allies engage the titans and their allies, the armies of Menelaus and Agamemnon in an epic battle on Mount Olympus.
 Daphne is fighting to restore balance to Mount Olympus because she, along with some of the Olympian gods and the mortals, believes the gods/titans have abused their powers.
 They have used the mortals, causing wars and other calamities for their amusement.
 Mortals like Clytemnestra, princess of Sparta also believe that the gods allowed Troy to fall, and that they have led mortals "astray with their selfish interests for too many centuries."

 Once they take Mount Olympus, Daphne must now protect the Garden where Zeus and Poseidon have fled.
 The AEsir do eventually respond and come to their aid in this final battle, helping defeat Zeus, Nyx and Poseidon.
+Daphne explains what must happen next:

 "A thousand years ago, the Garden spoke to the goddess Hecate and told her to give the Olympians and titans ambrosia, creating the immortals we know today.
 They were chosen as the Hesperides's protectors, to keep the power from falling into the wrong hands and destroying the world.
 Some - the titans - went mad with power.
 Over the centuries, it consumed many of the gods, too."
 Now the Garden has asked for new protectors, balance and sacrifice.
 Hecate arrives to help decide who will be the protectors, allowing the Garden to be reborn.